huckerdom/ultimate-sport/posts/ultimate-practice.rst

 Summary:

 - Throws: Every practice session should start with a lot of throwing.

- - Drills: do them as if your life depended on them.
+- Drills: do them as if your life depended on them

 - Fitness: Work on it yourself and with your team; Work on everything - speed, agility, power, strength

 - Strategy: Try out a lot of things.
 Keep learning

 - Play: There's no substitute to actual game time.

 .. _this nicely written post: http://www.indiaultimate.org/2013/08/ultimate-practice/